minprog/pyprog/_schedules/2 MinorCS/index.md

 ## Assignments and final grade

-Learning to programming is done through lost of practice.
+Learning to programming is done through lots of practice.
 Almost all of the work in this course is making programming assignments.
 These are the main components:

 1. Book exercises (10%).
 The book contains exercises you may do to support your understanding of the reading materials.
 Making and submitting exercises will be part of your final grade.
 Your answers are checked for completeness and correctness.